 - Keep all secure testing materials stored in a secure place accessible only by the principal and the test coordinator.
 The Office of Assessment and Accountability recommends that test materials be stored in a locked cabinet in a locked room.
 If an adequate number of locked cabinets are not available, then test materials are to be stored in a locked room to which only the principal and test coordinator have access.
+Restricted access should be confirmed prior to receipt of test materials. - Be certain that materials are issued only to GaPSC-certified persons who have been carefully advised of their responsibilities for test security.
+Only GaPSC-certified staff members who have been trained

-Restricted access should be confirmed prior to receipt of test materials. - Be certain that all materials issued to persons administering tests are counted carefully when given out and when returned.
-Keep a daily log of checkout times and return times.
-If a problem occurs, notify the SchTC immediately. - Be certain that all persons receiving materials sign a checkout sheet when they receive the materials.
-This sheet should show date and time. - Distribute testing materials as close to the actual testing time as possible. - Make certain that all materials are returned immediately after the testing session.
-Teachers are responsible for turning them in and coordinators are responsible for verifying that they do. - Be certain all persons returning materials sign a check-in sheet.
+- on the proper management of secure test materials/online test administrations should handle such materials. - Be certain that all materials issued to persons administering tests are counted carefully when given out and when returned.
+Be certain that all persons receiving materials sign a checkout sheet when they receive the materials.
+This sheet should show date and time.
+Distribute testing materials as close to the actual testing time as possible. - Make certain that all materials are returned immediately after the testing session.
+Test examiners are responsible for turning them in and coordinators are responsible for verifying that they do.
+Be certain all persons returning materials sign a check-in sheet.
 This sheet should show date and time. - Be certain that materials are issued only to GaPSC-certified persons who have been carefully advised of their responsibilities for test security.
-Only GaPSC-certified staff members who have been trained on the proper management of secure test materials/online test administrations should handle such materials. - Be certain that the test coordinator, principal, or principal's designee is present when demographic data (name, student number, etc.) is entered on any test booklets or answer documents This should be done in a central and well supervised location.
+Only GaPSC-certified staff members who have been trained on the proper management of secure test materials/online test administrations should handle such materials.
+Be certain that student responses requiring transcription are transcribed directly into online platforms in the presence of a GaPSC certified witness and the Validation Form for Recording of Student Responses has been signed. - Be certain that the test coordinator, principal, or principal's designee is present when demographic data (name, student number, etc.) is entered on any test booklets or answer documents This should be done in a central and well supervised location.